mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [Switch to another branch in terminal](https://stackoverflow.com/questions/47630950/how-can-i-switch-to-another-branch-in-git).
 - [Switch GitHub account in terminal](https://dev.to/0xbf/switch-github-account-in-terminal-92g).
 - Commonly used:
+  - Your identity
+    - The first thing you should do when you install Git is to set your user name and email address.
+This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating:
       ```
+      $ git config --global user.name "John Doe"
+      $ git config --global user.email johndoe@example.com
+      ```

+  ```
+  more ~/.gitconfig
+  git config -l
+  git config user.name

   git clone https://github.com/mybonk/mybonk-core.git
   git remote show origin
   git status